dcarman120/Elist-eCommerce/README.md

 The company has vast amounts of data on its sales, marketing efforts, operational effectiveness, product offerings, and loyalty program.
 This data, previously underutilised, is now being thoroughly analysed to uncover critical insights aimed at enhancing Elist's commercial performance.
 The project provides insights and recommendations on the following key areas:

 - **Sales Trends** - Focused on Revenue, Orders Placed, and Average Order Value (AOV).
-- **Product Performance** - An analysis of different product lines and their market impact.
+- **Growth rates** - An analysis of monthly and yearly growth rates.
-- **Loyalty Programme Performance** - Assessment of the loyalty programme's effectiveness and its future.
+- **Loyalty Program Performance** - Assessment of the loyalty program's effectiveness and its future.
-- **Operational Effectiveness** - Evaluation of logistics and operational efficiency.
-- **Marketing Channel Effectiveness** - Analysis of various marketing channels and their return on investment.

 ## Dataset Structure & Initial Checks